Will party enrollment still matter in race for New York governor? - NewsBreak

 With Election Day less than a week away, Gov. Kathy Hochul continued to try to rally her Democratic base while her Republican rival, Long Island Rep. Lee Zeldin, was crying foul in a fight over campaign lawn signs.
 Perhaps in response to criticism that the party has looked a little...

-A week out from Election Day, the New York state Appellate Division has upheld the state's absentee ballot laws, reversing a lower court's decision.
-This keeps state law in place allowing people to vote by absentee ballot over fear of COVID-19, as well as allowing boards of elections to continue counting those ballots before Election Day.
+A New York state Appellate Court ruled on Tuesday that the state’s absentee ballot laws are constitutional and will allow voters to use COVID-19 as a reason to vote via absentee ballot and allow Boards of Elections to continue counting the ballots before Election Day.
+Jerry Goldfeder, special counsel...

-Emergency management consulting firm to lead New York's $4.3 million pandemic review

-*Editor's note: The state has selected the Olson Group Ltd. in Alexandria, Virginia, to conduct the one-year review.
-An earlier version of this story identified a different Olson Group Ltd. in New York City.
-A consulting firm based in Alexandria, Virginia is closing in on finalizing a state contract to...

 Comments / 0